Segregation Before Polarization: How Recommendation Strategies Shape Echo Chamber Pathways: Introduction

 In this work, we build on this tradition by extending a discrete BCM to incorporate algorithmic curation---both link-based and content-based---on a dynamic follower network.
 This allows us to systematically examine not only the end states but also the diverse pathways leading to echo chamber formation.
 We propose several metrics for opinion polarization and homophily to quantify the effects of two idealized recommendation systems that mimic content-based and link-based strategies.
 We perform extensive simulations across virtual societies with varying tendencies for social influence, network rewiring, and information sharing (reposting / retweeting).
 Our results show that while all systems eventually converge to a polarized or consensual state, the evolutionary trajectory in terms of homophily and polarization differs significantly.
 In a society where the effect of social influence and social selection equates, content-based recommendations shift the pathway towards a segregation-before-polarization (SbP) one.
 This results in the acceleration of individuals' entry into echo chambers and more intense, faster-forming, collective echo chambers.
 In contrast, link-based recommendation drive the system to the final state more typically via a polarization-before-segregation (PbS) pathway.

 The remainder of this paper is organized as follows: Section \ref{sec:methods} details our proposed extended dynamic bounded-confidence model (BCM), elaborates on the mechanisms for content and link recommendations, and defines key metrics for quantifying network segregation, opinion polarization, and evolutionary pathway.
-Section \ref{sec:results} presents simulation results, first analyzing the micro-level dynamics and potential energy landscape of opinion evolution, then compares the distinct echo chamber formation pathways led by different recommendation strategies, and lastly discuss how information sharing behavior acts as a moderating variable influencing individual isolation and group polarization.
+Section \ref{sec:results} presents simulation results, first analyzing the potential energy landscape of opinion evolution as well as explaining it with Landau theory, then compares the distinct echo chamber formation pathways led by different recommendation strategies, and lastly discuss how information sharing behavior acts as a moderating variable influencing individual isolation and group polarization.
 Section \ref{sec:discussion} discusses the theoretical and practical implications of the findings.
 Based on the simulation results, it proposes targeted phased algorithmic intervention strategies, identifies the limitations of this study, and outlines future research directions.